CarInsurance.com Insights

 Rita Available Now

-In Wisconsin, drivers with a history of such violations typically pay $817 more annually than drivers with clean records.
+A driver with a history of traffic violations pays $817 more annually in Wisconsin than an individual with a clean driving record.

-Cheap car insurance rates in Wisconsin after a speeding ticket
+Cheap car insurance in Wisconsin after a speeding ticket

 CompanyRates before speedingAfter speeding (1-29 mph over limit)% difference$ difference